lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 This is just a statement of the transitive property for the relation.
 Run the code for yourself, and note that we can rewrite `a` into `b`, but when we try to rewrite `b` back into `a` it fails.
-This is because, since we only have the transitivity of this relation registered at the moment, rewriting only works in certain directions.
-For goals, Terms on the left side of the relation can be rewritten into terms on the right, and terms on the right side of the relation can be rewritten into terms on the left.
-For hypotheses each of the previous rules is reversed.
+Because we only proved this relation to be `Transitive`, we can only rewrite in the goal by replacing the value on the left of the relation with the value on the right (and vice-versa when rewriting in hypotheses).

-One good way to build up more intuition is to practice rewriting with relations that have only been declared transitive and not symmetric.
-A good example is the `<=` relation.
+You can build up more intuition for this by practicing rewriting with relations that are only transitive, and not symmentric, like the `<=` relation.

-The relation we are working with is symmetric as well.
-Registering this typeclass will allow us to rewrite in any direction in both goals and hypotheses.
+In order to rewrite in both directions, we will need to show that our relation is `Symmetric` in addition to being `Transitive`.

 ```coq
 Instance sym_equiv : Symmetric equiv.